 How To Sound Like Rory Gallagher

-I have wanted to sound like Rory Gallagher since I was about 13 years old.
-I had only just started to play the guitar and my parents bought me a CD called ‘While My Guitar Gently Weeps’.
+I have wanted to sound like Rory Gallagher since I was 13 years old.
+I had only just started to play the guitar, when my parents bought me a CD called ‘While My Guitar Gently Weeps’.
 It featured a collection of some of the most iconic guitar solos of all time and on it was ‘What’s Going On‘ by Taste.

 When I first heard that song, I was blown away.
 It remains one of my favourite Rory Gallagher songs.
-There is a killer riff, a blistering and frenetic guitar solo, and an abundance of the pinch harmonics that are a signature part of Gallagher’s sound.
-I still think that showcases his playing at its best.
+It has a killer riff, a blistering and frenetic guitar solo, and an abundance of the pinch harmonics that are a signature part of Gallagher’s sound.
+I still think it is a song that showcases Gallagher’s playing at its best.

-Gallagher combined his fiery technique with an equally fiery tone, that famously inspired guitarists like Brian May and Slash.
+Gallagher combined his fiery technique with an equally fiery tone.
+It was a tone that famously inspired guitarists like Brian May and Slash.
 In fact, May took such inspiration from Gallagher that he used the same amp and the same pedal as the Irish bluesman.

-So without further ado, outlined here is everything you need to sound like Rory Gallagher.
+Without further ado then, outlined here is everything you need to sound like Rory Gallagher:

 The Fender Stratocaster